Cooperation with Purdue University laying the foundation for school development

-The cold war took place in the aftermath of World War II when the Soviet Union tried to lead other communist countries to hold sway over the world and the United States used its economic powers to help its allies.
-In 1950, the Korean War broke out, the United States dispatched its 7th Fleet to the Taiwan Strait to prevent attacks, in addition to giving generous donations of flour and cotton to Taiwan and helping to promote change and equality in education.
+The cold war followed in the aftermath of World War II when the Soviet Union tried to lead other communist countries to hold sway over the world and the United States used its economic powers to help its allies.
+In 1950, the Korean War broke out, and the United States dispatched its 7th Fleet to the Taiwan Strait to prevent attacks, in addition to giving generous donations of flour and cotton to Taiwan and helping to promote change and equality in education.
 Hence Taiwan’s higher education started to develop.

-During roughly the same period, the National Security Agency, a U.S. national-level intelligence agency, asked Dr. Da-Jun Qin, then president, if he was considering seeking help from a U.S. university with similar characteristics.
-The president then appointed Prof. Hung-Feng Sun as the dean of academic affairs to see this matter wrapped up.
-In the winter of 1952, Dr. Norris Shreve at Purdue University paid visits to National Taiwan University and NCKU, during his trip to Taiwan.
-Then he successfully convinced the board of directors at Purdue University to help NCKU improve its education.
-This was the beginning of the cooperative relationship between Purdue University and NCKU.
+During the same period, the National Security Agency, a U.S. national-level intelligence agency, asked Dr. Da-Jun Qin, then president, if he would like to seek help from a sister university in the U.S. The president then appointed Prof. Hung-Feng Sun as the dean of academic affairs to broker this issue.
+In the winter of 1952, Dr. Norris Shreve from Purdue University paid visits to National Taiwan University and TPCOE during his trip to Taiwan.
+Then he successfully convinced the board of directors at Purdue University to help TPCOE improve the college.
+This was the beginning of the cooperative relationship between TPCOE and Purdue University.

-From the time the agreement with Purdue University was signed in early summer of 1953 till its termination, a broad range of changes had been made to the university’s operations, laying the foundations for the transformation of NCKU in the years to come.
+From the time the agreement with Purdue University was signed in early summer of 1953 till its termination, a broad range of changes had been made to the university’s operations, laying the foundations for the transformation of TPCKU in the years to come.

 President Da-Jun Qin meeting with Prof. Freel from Purdue University in the president’s office (Courtesy of NCKU Museum)

 The most unforgettable biweekly test taken every other Friday; hence dubbed “Black Friday.”
 (Courtesy of NCKU Museum)